-"Co-llocation" means the mounting or installation of an antenna or antennas facility on an pre-existing structure, and/or modifying a structure for the purpose of mounting or installing an antenna facility on that structure. tower or wireless facility for the purpose of transmitting and/or receiving radio frequency signals for communications purposes.
+"Collocation" means the mounting or installation of an antenna facility on a pre-existing structure, and/or modifying a structure for the purpose of mounting or installing an antenna facility on that structure.

 "Conditional use permit" or "CUP" means a process and approval as described in this chapter and in YMC Title 15, Yakima Urban Area Zoning Ordinance.